toygurkutlu/navigation.view/README.md

 Returns the `TextPosition` of the title according to its icon.

 * `getIconTextGap()`<br>
-Returns the space (in pixels) between text and icon.
+Returns the space (in pixels) between title and icon.

 * `getGapTop()`<br>
 Returns the space (in pixels) between the title and the previous item (the top of the `NavigationView`, the previous title, or the last subtitle of the previous group).

 * `getGapLeft()`<br>
-Returns the left indentation space (in pixels) for the text relative to the `NavigationView`.
+Returns the left indentation space (in pixels) for the title relative to the `NavigationView`.

 * `getGapBottom()`<br>
 Returns the space (in pixels) between the title text and the next item (the next title, the first subtitle of the current group, or the bottom of the `NavigationView`).

 * `getGapRight()`<br>
-Returns the right indentation space (in pixels) for the text relative to the `NavigationView`.
+Returns the right indentation space (in pixels) for the title relative to the `NavigationView`.

 * `getFont()`<br>
 Returns the title's `Font`.